Sean-w94/atmos/article/article.md

 ## Application Structure

-The RiotJS philosophy is one of "tools not policy" which means we had to define our own structural approach for our application.
+The Riot.js philosophy is one of "tools not policy" which means we had to define our own structural approach for our application.
 To establish clean code boundaries we wanted a modular structure.
 Writing small single purpose modules helps to avoid human error.

 ### Client-side Modularity